lwthompson2/UDPEvents/README.md

 The soft timestamp for these TTL event messages should be the client's best estimate of when the real TTL event actually occurred, from the client's point of view.

 UDP Events will look for pairs of TTL events on the same **LINE** -- one from a UDP message and one from upstream in Open Ephys.
+Optionally it can filter these events by a the line **STATE**: low, high, or both.
 For each pair it will estimate and record a conversion from client soft timestamp to data stream sample number.

 As other TTL and text messages arrive via UDP, UDP Events will convert their soft timestamps to the closest sample number on the selected data stream, and add them as events to the stream.